sanyukta1909/ideal-Banking-System/README.md

-Front end
-  tech Stack : HTML , css , JS , TS , Angualr
-  as soon as you clone , -- > the n run the npm install

-Back End
- import to STS
- Update the MAVEN project
- Run as spring boot  project

- Test all the below end poinet in Swggwer : add the swagger url

-list all the Endd points

 # Banking System Management

-A full-stack banking application built using Spring Boot and Angular.
+A full-stack banking application developed using Spring Boot for the backend and Angular for the frontend.
+It provides secure and efficient management of customers, accounts, and financial transactions through a RESTful architecture.
+The application demonstrates end-to-end integration, validation, and real-time user interaction.A full-stack banking application built using Spring Boot and Angular.

 ## Tech Stack